Povero Cristo: Production

-While credited to Pier Carpi, the actual director of the film was his assistant Gianni Siragusa, with Carpi only supervising the shootings.
+The film is based on the Pier Carpi's novel Gesù contro Cristo ('Jesus versus Christ'), which was written in 1973, but was rejected by numerous publishers and remained unpublished until Simonelli released it in 1997.
+While credited to Carpi, the actual director of the film was his assistant Gianni Siragusa, with Carpi only supervising the shootings.
 Announcing the film, Carpi described the film as "a religious giallo".

 Release

 The film premiered at the 34th Venice International Film Festival, in the Spazio Aperto sidebar.
-It was released in Italian cinemas on January 1976.
+It was released in Italian cinemas in January 1976.